2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 ```

 <!-- #region jupyter={"source_hidden": true} -->
 This raster data is stored as 8-bit unsigned integer data, so one byte for each pixel.
 A single unsigned 8-bit integer can represent integer values between 0 and 255.
-In an array that contains roughly thirteen million 8-bit unsigned integers, that means there are many repeated values.
+In an array with a bit more than thirteen million elements, that means there are many repeated values.
 We can see by putting the pixel values into a Pandas `Series` and using the `.value_counts` method.
 <!-- #endregion -->

 ```python jupyter={"source_hidden": true}